bhatti/PlexPass/README.md

 7. Extensibility and Flexibility: PlexPass design considered future extensions to allow for additional features such as shared vaults and multi-factor authentication to be added without major overhauls.
 8. Internationalization and Localization: PlexPass employs the Fluent library, a modern localization system designed for natural-sounding translations.
 This ensures that PlexPass user-interface is linguistically and culturally accessible to users worldwide.
 9. Cross-Platform Compatibility: PlexPass design ensured compatibility across different operating systems and devices, enabling users to access their password vaults from any platform.
+10. Authorization and Access Control: PlexPass rigorously upholds stringent ownership and access control measures, guaranteeing that encrypted private data remains inaccessible without appropriate authentication.
+Furthermore, it ensures that other users can access shared Vaults and Accounts solely when they have been explicitly authorized with the necessary read or write permissions.
-10. Privacy by Design: User privacy was safeguarded by adopting principles like minimal data retention and ensuring that sensitive information, such as master passwords, is never stored in a file or persistent database.
+11. Privacy by Design: User privacy was safeguarded by adopting principles like minimal data retention and ensuring that sensitive information, such as master passwords, is never stored in a file or persistent database.
-11. Asynchronous Processing: PlexPass uses asynchronous processing for any computational intenstive tasks such as password analysis so that UI and APIs are highly responsive.
+12. Asynchronous Processing: PlexPass uses asynchronous processing for any computational intenstive tasks such as password analysis so that UI and APIs are highly responsive.
-12. Data Portability: PlexPass empowers users with full control over their data by offering comprehensive import and export features, facilitating effortless backup and data management.
+13. Data Portability: PlexPass empowers users with full control over their data by offering comprehensive import and export features, facilitating effortless backup and data management.
-13. Robust Error Handling and Logging: PlexPass applies comprehensive logging, auditing and error-handling mechanisms to facilitate troubleshooting and enhance the security audit trail.
+14. Robust Error Handling and Logging: PlexPass applies comprehensive logging, auditing and error-handling mechanisms to facilitate troubleshooting and enhance the security audit trail.
-14. Compliance with Best Practices: PlexPass design adhered to industry best practices and standards for password management and data protection regulations throughout the development process.
+15. Compliance with Best Practices: PlexPass design adhered to industry best practices and standards for password management and data protection regulations throughout the development process.
-15. Health Metrics: PlexPass incorporates Prometheus, a powerful open-source monitoring and alerting toolkit, to publish and manage its API and business service metrics.
+16. Health Metrics: PlexPass incorporates Prometheus, a powerful open-source monitoring and alerting toolkit, to publish and manage its API and business service metrics.
 This integration plays a crucial role in maintaining the reliability and efficiency of the system through enhanced monitoring capabilities.

 ## 11.0 User Guide
 ---------------